isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 .. note::

    Kea attempts to map link address parameters to the prefixes of configured subnets.
-If a given address falls outside any known subnet the query will fail with a status code of STATUS_NotConfigured.
-Also note if the link address paramter for queries by relay or remote id is not :: only delegated prefixs that lie within the subnet will be returned.
+If a given address falls outside all configured subnet prefixes the query will fail with a status code of STATUS_NotConfigured.
+Also note if the link address parameter for ``query-by-relay-id`` or ``query-by-remote-id`` is not :: (i.e. not empty) only delegated prefixes that lie within matching subnet prefixes will be returned.
+Currently ``query-by-address`` does not support finding delegated prefixes by specifying an address that lies within the prefix.

 .. note::
    New query types are supported only with the memfile lease backend.